Cocoa Prices Slump on Abundant Supplies

 Cocoa prices have fallen sharply due to rising inventories.
-ICE cocoa inventories rose to a 1.75-year high of 2,846,957 bags last Friday.
+ICE cocoa inventories rose to a 1.75-year high of 2,871,962 bags on Monday.

 Cocoa prices have support from concerns that the formation of an El Niño weather pattern could lead to warmer, drier conditions in West Africa, potentially damaging cocoa production there.
 The US National Oceanic and Atmospheric Administration (NOAA) estimates an 82% probability that El Niño conditions will emerge between May and July and persist through the end of the year, with a 67% chance of a "Super El Niño."